tanvir-git/odoo-documentation/content/applications/websites/website/reporting/google_analytics_dashboard.rst

 .. image:: google_analytics_dashboard/google_analytics_api.png
     :align: center

-- Create a new project and give it a name (e.g. Odoo).
+- Create a new project and give it a name (e.g. CoquiAPPs).
   This project is needed to store your API credentials.

 .. image:: google_analytics_dashboard/google_analytics_create_project.png